shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 > A descriptor that identifies an instance of a GTFS trip, or all instances of a trip along a route.

 The `trip_id` and `route_id` refer to the trips and routes published through the GTFS API.
-Please note the special management of routes, explained in the [GTFS API](../gtfs-api/).
+Please note the particular management of routes, explained in the [GTFS API](../gtfs-api/).

 The fields `direction_id`, as well as `start_time` and `start_date` are not set.
 They can be retrieved from the GTFS API if required.